School Centred Initial Teacher Training - SCITT

 The SCITT teacher training route is designed and delivered by groups of neighbouring schools and colleges.
 Most of the training is delivered in the classroom by experienced teachers.
 Many SCITT courses also include a PGCE qualification, but not all do.
 If gaining a PGCE is important to you, check before applying.

-We work with Essex and Thames Primary SCITT and Southend SCITT for Secondary.
+We work with Essex and Thames SCITT.

 The basic entry requirements for Initial Teacher Training (ITT) are as follows: